Vietnamese Opo Squash and Shrimp Soup (Canh Bầu Tôm)

 Instructions

-2. While waiting for the water to come to a boil, prepare the shrimp.
+2. Prepare shrimp: While waiting for the water to come to a boil, prepare the shrimp.
 Mince shrimp into a paste with a mortar and pestle, large meat cleaver, or food processor.
 Season with salt and ground black pepper.